 Animal Sounds in the Rainforest

-Here’s some of our fun learning from this week with Mother Goose Time.
+Here’s some of our fun learning from this week with Experience Curriculum.
 Click here to see what’s included with a monthly learning kit.
 Again, some of these activities are directly from the theme kit.
 Others are modified for our individual use.
 Others are my ideas alone.

 Dancing with the sloth puppet to Slow, Silly Sloth